bhali16/bhali16/README.md

 <!-- 👋  Hi, I’m Waqar Ahmad Khan @bhali16
-👀  I’m interested in Java Web Development, Data and Security and recently worked with Testing Frameworks and find it very interesting
+👀  I’m interested in Python and Java Web Development, Data and Security and recently worked with Testing Frameworks and find it very interesting
 🌱  I’m currently working with Java and Python  -->
 <!-- 💞️  I’m looking to collaborate on Machine Learning and Social Network Analysis   -->